DMV AnestasiA Golf Club

 GOLF CLUB GUEST PRIVILEGES

-2. Accompanied and unaccompanied guests of members will be authorized to participate in all tournaments except the Golf Majors, the Presidents Cup, the Ryders Cup, and the AnestasiA Cup Championship events.
+2. Accompanied and unaccompanied guests of members will be able to participate in all tournaments except the Golf Majors, the Presidents Cup, the Ryders Cup, and the AnestasiA Cup Championship events.

 GENERAL GOLF RULES